 - 2.2.2.
 In CAIO and Championships, an Athlete may compete only once, except at Young Horses Championships. - 2.2.3.
 An Athlete with 2 entries in a World Cup Qualifier must declare, at the show office, before the Horse Inspection which entry will compete for qualification points and World Ranking Points.
 For all 3 Competitions, the declared entry must start first of the two entries.
 Only the declared entry receives qualification points and World Ranking points. - 2.2.4.
 Athletes and Grooms competing in a World Cup Qualifier CAIO and Championship cannot be part of a turnout in another Marathon Competition held on the same showground. - 2.3.
 Depending on the schedule, in CAI1 and CAI2, an Athlete can compete twice and in addition, he can act as Groom in these two classes only.
 In a CAI3, an Athlete can compete twice, but he cannot act as Groom.
 A Groom acting in a CAI1 or CAI2 cannot act as an Athlete in CAI3 or above. - 2.4.
 Groom(s) may participate several times in all Competitions, but in the marathon of CAIOs and Championships only once.
 Grooms may participate several times in Championships for Young Horses. - 2.5.
 The penalty for contravening to articles 943.2.1-2.4 will be the elimination of the Athlete(s) concerned by any of the offences. - 2.6.
 The Athlete is the only person allowed to handle the reins, use whip and brake throughout each Competition.
 Each contravention of this Rule, even if to prevent an accident, will result in 20 penalties.
-However, a Groom may handle the reins and brakes without penalty in all Competitions provided the carriage remains stationary. - 2.7.
+However, a Groom may handle the reins and brakes without penalty in all Competitions provided the carriage remains stationary. - 2.6.1.
+Para Driving Athletes from nominated profiles may compete with the whip held /used by groom, the brake operated by the groom, and the groom holding the finger loop but must have this noted on the Masterlist following classification evaluation. - 2.6.2.7.
 No person may be tied to the Carriage in any way during the Competitions.
 An Athlete may be secured by rope, webbing or belt, provided one end is held by a Groom and not wrapped or fastened to the carriage in any way.
 Failure to comply will result in elimination. - 2.7.1.
-For Para Driving Athletes, in addition ref. to Annex 8. - 2.8.
-Substitution of a Groom during the Marathon Competition is not permitted under any circumstances, and will incur Elimination of the Athlete. - 2.9.
-In Dressage (as part of the test) and Cones, Athletes will be required to salute the Jury, unless time or layout of the Course prevents it. - 2.10.
+Para Driving: A Para Driver may be attached on the carriage for support with a lap belt or a 4 point belt, but there must be a quick release system. - 2.6.1.2.7.2.
+For Para Driving Athletes, in addition ref. to Annex 8. - 2.7.2.8.
+Substitution of a Groom during the Marathon Competition is not permitted under any circumstances, and will incur Elimination of the Athlete. - 2.8.2.9.
+In Dressage (as part of the test) and Cones, Athletes will be required to salute the Jury, unless time or layout of the Course prevents it. - 2.9.2.10.
 Passengers may not ride on the carriage during any Competitions.
-It is strongly recommended that no passengers under the age of 14 years old are permitted on the carriage during the Prize-giving ceremony. - 2.11.
-Each time an Athlete dismounts he will incur 20 penalties. - 2.12.
+It is strongly recommended that no passengers under the age of 14 years old are permitted on the carriage during the Prize-giving ceremony. - 2.10.2.11.
+Each time an Athlete dismounts he will incur 20 penalties.

+- 2.11.2.12.
 Athletes will incur penalties each time one or both Grooms dismount.
 5 penalties on the first occasion, 10 penalties on the second occasion.
 On the third occasion the Athlete is Eliminated.
 Exception in Marathon, see Art.
 964.5.1. - 3.
 Number of accredited Grooms